-15 Planning Institute of Jamaica, Medium Term Socio-Economic Policy Framework (2012-2015), Jamaica, 2013 iv.
+&lt;sup>18 Planning Institute of Jamaica, Medium Term Socio-Economic Policy Framework (2012-2015), Jamaica, 2013

+- iii.
+Specifically, concerted efforts are being made by the Government to employ an integrated approach that brings all policies, standards, and regulations relating to early childhood care, education, and development under one umbrella. - iv.
 The success of human capital development strategies will be assessed based on access to education; certification and accreditation; literacy and numeracy; improved teaching skills; pass/failure rate; expanded school facilities and infrastructure; the level of skilled employment; improved efficiency in the public sector; access to primary health care; expanded and improved health care facilities; improved preventative and primary healthcare services; and reduced/eliminated incidence of communicable and non-communicable diseases.